-The Atlantic County Prosecutor’s Office is investigating a Camden County, New Jersey man for child pornography-related crimes, and he was arrested today for reportedly paying $20,000 in bitcoin to have the 14-year-old victim murdered by a hitman.
+The Atlantic County Prosecutor’s Office is investigating a Camden County, New Jersey man for child pornography-related crimes, and he was arrested today for reportedly paying $20,000 in bitcoin to have the 14-year-old victim killed with a murder-for-hire.
 Rachael A. Honig, Acting US Attorney, made the announcement.

 John Michael Musbach, 31, of Haddonfield, was charged with one count of murder-for-hire and will be arraigned at a later date, according to the indictment.